 8. When will you find out?

-9. Have you gained admission anywhere, yet?
+9. Are you in anywhere, yet?

-10. Did you find a summer job?
+10. Did you find an internship or summer job?

 Alternatives?
 Fall back on sports, current events, movies/music/tv, the family dog – none of these should make your young friend excuse herself to avoid you and your curiosity – a much happier outcome for all.